celesteh/invandringsbot/README.md

 # Social Requirements

-Please note that in order for this to be effective, per Munger's research, the bot account should have a white person as a user icon and a name that sounds white or pro-Trump (eg, includes 'deplorable').
+Please note that in order for this to be effective, per Munger's research, the bot account should have a white man as a user icon and a name that sounds white and male or pro-Trump (eg, includes 'deplorable').
 An icon of Trump holding the bible is included.

 The bot MUST also have a few hundred followers or it may be counter-productive.
 To get followers, you may either purchase them or just let your bot run for a week or so and it will gradually build up a following on it's own.
 If you get impatient, you can login and try following some users on #MAGA or Trump-related hashtags or click on suggested accounts.
 Try to pick accounts that have a good ratio of following to followers.